dimitri-rebrikov/EMS-Homematic-Integration/README.md

 - the CCU script [Prog.ReadThermostatStatus.txt](./Prog.ReadThermostatStatus.txt) implement the detection of the desired temperature and storing it
 - the CCU system variable `SysVar.ThermostatMaxSelTemp` preserves the current desired temperature
 - the CCU script [Prog.SendMaxSelTempToBoiler.txt](./Prog.SendMaxSelTempToBoiler.txt) sends the desired temperature to the boiler
+- the CCU systems variables `SysVar.EmsEspIpAddress` and `SysVar.EmsEspBearerToken` contain the connection parameters for the EMS-ESP REST API

 ## Use Case "Send boost to boiler"
 This is a convenience feature implemented both in the Homematic thermostats and in the Bosch boiler controller.